esattok/collaborative-text-editor/README.md

 - Collaborative Text editor enables multiple clients to edit a text file simultaneously
 - Text Editor uses a custom application-level protocol which is built on top of TCP
-- The processor performs several functions depending on the 16- bit instructions on 8-bit data
+- Python is used as the programming language
-- The projet is implemented with System Verilog and tested on Vivado Basys3 FPGA board
+- Socket module is used for socket programming

 ## Program Lifecycle